adept-thu/Dual-Radar/README.md

     │  ├─training_robosense.zip
     └─README_dual_radar.txt
 ```
-This folder contained 10007 frames of labeled pointclouds and image data.
+This folder contains 10007 frames of labeled pointclouds and image data.
 The structure of the folder is shown as blow:
 ```
     └─Dual Radar
     ├─ImageSets